 Country life is full of simple pleasures.
-Things that often go unnoticed, or seem mundane to some.
+Things that often go unnoticed or seem mundane.
 Hanging laundry on the clothesline is one of my simple pleasures.

 Valentine’s Day Gift

 The first Valentine’s Day after we moved to our farm, I asked my husband for a clothesline.
 Checking Craig’s List, he found someone a few hours away that made them, so one afternoon we made the drive down back roads that wound through small towns and hamlets (which is another simple pleasure).
 They were very sturdy and well-made, just what I wanted.

 Back at home, my husband set them in concrete and stretched the lines between them.
 I took on the task of painting them and I chose a shade of green (my favorite color) so that they would blend with the grass and trees.